 Parameter M3E1-1-1 The group-wide supervisor, in cooperation with the other involved supervisors, carries out the process of supervisory review and reporting to assess the IAIG, including addressing the matters described in Module 2.
-IAIG and the degree to which its entities are autonomous.
+Guideline M3E1-1-1-1 The group-wide supervisory process is shaped by the structure of the IAIG and the degree to which its entities are autonomous.
 Parameter M3E1-1-2 The group-wide supervisor determines the appropriate level of supervisory intensity for the IAIG overall and identifies specific risks or activities that may require heightened supervisory focus.
+Guideline M3E1-1-2-1 Determination of the supervisory intensity assists the group-wide supervisor and other involved supervisors in allocating resources effectively and efficiently.
 Parameter M3E1-1-3 The group-wide supervisor establishes a supervisory plan for the IAIG, in cooperation with other involved supervisors, taking into account all information available and adapted according to changing circumstances.
 Guideline M3E1-1-3-1 The supervisory plan should take into account a long-term perspective as well as a short-term perspective.
 This should result in a comprehensive analysis of risks and operations, over a period of time, as well as enabling a focus on current significant risks.